UCL/tus-rec-challenge_code/README.md

 ### Dataset structure:

-* The dataset contains 50 folders (one subject per folder), each with 24 scans.
+* The training data contains 50 folders (one subject per folder), each with 24 scans.
 Each .h5 file corresponds to one scan, storing image and transformation of each frame within this scan.
 Key-value pairs in each .h5 file are explained below.

     * `frames`  - All frames in the scan; with a shape of [N,H,W], where N refers to the number of frames in the scan, H and W denote the height and width of a frame.